JohnyP36/JohnyP36.github.io/README.md

-# JohnyP36.github.io
+# Favorite Sites

 This is my website.
 Click [here](https://johnyp36.github.io/) to see it.

-I need some help with transfering my website [Favorite Sites](https://sites.google.com/view/fav-sites) to Github pages.
+~I need some help with transfering my website [Favorite Sites](https://sites.google.com/view/fav-sites) to Github pages.~
+I have successfully transferred my site to a github page.
+A lot of the code, however, is not human readable and needs to be simplified.
+Also as some code is unnecessary extensive.
-It costs me a lot of time, which I don't have.
+This costs me a lot of time, which I don't have.
 ##### So please help with a PR or opening issues